Git Quick Start Guide

 $ git branch ${branch_name} ${SHA1}

-When deleting a branch, the SHA1 value will be available.
+When you delete a branch, you’ll have the SHA1 value

 1